 Next time when you see the light turning yellow, do NOT rush through it, as your life and others’ depend on it.

 Denver Car Accident Attorneys At FDAzar

 For more than thirty years the car accident lawyers at Franklin D. Azar & Associates have helped thousands of injured people obtain complete and timely compensation for their losses.
-Our proven track record and expertise have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Greenwood Village, Colorado Springs, and Pueblo.
+Our proven track record and expertise have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Aurora, Thornton, Fort Collins, Greeley, Grand Junction, Colorado Springs, and Pueblo.
 We are proud of our approach; we commit attorneys to cases, not paralegals.
 If you’ve been injured in a car accident, you may be entitled to compensation.
 Please call the car accident attorney at FDAzar day or night at 855.637.1268 or contact us here for a free consultation and no-obligation evaluation of your case.